samttoo22-MewCat/UCanScrapeX/README.md

 [繁體中文的README點我](zh_TW_README.md)

-A robust, Selenium-based web scraper designed to efficiently extract tweet data from X.com (formerly Twitter).
+A robust, SeleniumBase-based web scraper designed to efficiently extract tweet data from X.com (formerly Twitter).
 This tool is built to be resilient against anti-scraping measures by leveraging a browser profile, allowing for persistent login sessions.
 It focuses on gathering essential tweet information: the content, post time, and direct URL.

 ## Key Features